aragon/protocol/docs/6-external-interface/6-payments-book.md

     - **Token:** Address of the token being queried
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Claimed:** True if the guardian's share have already been claimed for the given period and token, false otherwise
+    - **Claimed:** True if the guardian's share has already been claimed for the given period and token, false otherwise

 #### 6.6.2.8.
 Governor share